byrd-laif/soilMakers/readme.md

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters relate to Mother Earth, Gaia as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

-***Creating co-Evolutionary Leaders;** Revolutionary Eco-logical actions that are transferable through to nature.
-Bio-Logical Earth Care provides an economically sustainable future.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical actions that are transferable through to nature.
+Bio-Logical Earth Care provides the environment for an economically sustainable future.
 Production (profit) can then become the consequence of conservation.

 A radical sift from the dominating biological warfare to Bio-Logical Freedom, free to swim in the rivers of Mother Earth without fear.
 Free to turn and question: Where does Wo-Man go from here?